 After leaving Northstar ill, a child must be free of symptoms and fever for 24 hours before returning to school.
 A child may return after being on an antibiotic for 24 hours if they are feeling better.
 All parents must have an emergency contact card filled out so we know who to call in case your child falls ill.

 Parents are encouraged to medicate children at home when possible.
 For example: once before school, once after school and once before bed.
 In the event that this is not possible, a staff member will administer medications.
 Medication may be dispensed only if it is in its original container with the child’s name on it.
 Parents must fill out a gold medication form before medication may be given.
 Staff will initial the medication sheet after medication is given.

 Food from Home

 Parents provide lunch and snack for their children while at school.
-If your child is in attendance during meal times, he/she will be expected to eat with their class.
-Items that are not allowed in meals are: gum, candy, candy bars, cookies, pop and snack cakes.
+If your child is in attendance during meal times, s/he will be expected to eat with their class.
+Items that are not allowed include: gum, candy, candy bars, cookies, pop, and snack cakes.
 A piece of fresh fruit or a granola bar is a great dessert choice.
 We encourage families to bring nutritious foods.

 For morning snack, the children are able to pick items from their lunch box as a snack.

 During lunch time we encourage children to eat their food starting with the protein.
 When children are finished eating, their remaining food will be left in their lunch boxes so that parents are aware of their child’s eating habits.

 Please do not bring food that needs to be heated.
 A thermos works well for warm foods.
 The children’s food will be stored on a cart/shelf in their classroom.
 If their food needs to be kept cold, please put an ice pack in their lunch box or freeze their juice box.
 If a child has left over lunch, s/he will have the option of eating it as an afternoon snack.